Adopting a Bangladeshi child from Bangladesh

 3. Gender: Both married and single persons may adopt.
 Bangladesh does not recognize same-sex marriage.

 4. Income: Bangladesh law does not establish a minimum income requirement for guardians.
-However, a prospective guardian must prove to the Family Court judge that he/she is able to feed, shelter, and educate the child.
+However, a prospective guardian must prove to the Family Court judge that he/she can feed, shelter, and educate the child.

 5. Guardianship: Bangladeshi law does not allow for final adoptions of Bangladeshi children in Bangladesh.
 Prospective adoptive parents considering adopting a Bangladeshi child must obtain guardianship from a Bangladeshi court and subsequently adopt the child in the United States.

-In Country Provider: You need a licensed attorney in Bangladesh who has experience and capable of dealing with legal and bureaucratic steps.
-Also need reputable orphanages where the children live in.
+In-Country Provider: You need a licensed attorney in Bangladesh who has experience and can deal with legal and bureaucratic steps.
+Also, reputable orphanages where the children live.

 The Children: The children available for adoption in Bangladesh are usually orphaned due to poverty or the stigma of being an unwed mother.
-The youngest children available for international adoption from Bangladesh are 1-2 months old.
-There are also older children, sibling groups, and children with special needs living in government orphanages.
+Bangladesh’s youngest children, who are available for international adoption, are 1-2 months old.
+Older children, sibling groups, and children with special needs live in government orphanages.

 Process of adopting from Bangladesh